Losilof39/QuakeViewer/assets/readme.txt

-Put in this folder you PAK0.PAK file.
+Put in this folder your PAK0.PAK file.